aimurphyii/multiple-intelligences-survey/README.md

 - Persistence of info.

 ### To do
-- find better color contrast for accessibility
+- find better color contrast